ia03/ritser/README.md

 Get the notion that you have to prove your opponent wrong out of your head.
 When you're debating, you're not "wrong" or "right" and neither is your opponent.
 You're just both people sharing information to find the answer more easily.

+add an important statement to the top of the about page like "The only 2 factors that affect people's beliefs are.."

+We strongly value freedom of speech.
+We will not censor certain groups of people to manipulate their political beliefs.